 " and "Can't Buy Me Love

 This song had a profound impact on Ozzy Osbourne, who said it was the first single he ever bought.
 "Imagine you go to bed today and the world is black and white and then you wake up, and everything's in color," he said of hearing it for the first time.
-Osbourne knew at that moment he wanted to make music his life, and The Beatles proved that even poor kids from small towns in England could pull it off.
+Osbourne knew at that moment he wanted to make music his life, and The Beatles proved that even poor kids from provincial towns in England could pull it off.